csiro-robotics/ohm/docs/gpu/docgpualgorithm.md

   unsigned char voxel_key[4]; // Index 3 is used as a marker bit (not show below).
 };

-// voxels : Voxels for the regions intersecting the input rays
+// voxel_occupancies : Voxels for the regions intersecting the input rays
 // rays : Start/end point pairs for the sample rays to process
 // occupied_occupancy_adjustment : occupancy adjustment to make for the end voxel.
 // free_occupancy_adjustment : occupancy adjustment to make for voxels other than the end voxel. void traceRay(float *voxel_occupancies, float3 *rays,